ehrpg/qstar/docs/skills.md

 * placeholder

-### Speed Skills
+## Speed Skills

 #### Driving #### {.dt}

-allows someone to steer land or sea based vehicles, such as cars, motorcycles and tanks.
+allows you to steer land or sea based vehicles, such as cars, motorcycles and tanks.

 *&nbsp;*{.qs-f} ![](){.qstar-2ones}
 {.dt}